There are many reasons for considering Dominica as a second home country:

-- Permanent citizenship: under no change of rules or government decisions in the future, citizenship can be cancelled.
+- Permanent citizenship: under no change of rules or government decisions in the future, citizenship can be canceled.

 - Affordability: Foreign investors decide to acquire citizenship by investing in real estate or donating to the government programme; the starting prices are USD 100,000 and USD 250,000, respectively.

 - Dual citizenship possibility: Citizenship applicants do not need to relinquish their passport to acquire their new passport issued by the Dominican government.
 Also, since the application process is confidential, the applicant’s home country will not be aware of the citizenship application.

 - Global mobility: As a member of Commonwealth nations, Dominica’s citizens have visa-free or visa-on-arrival access to 120 countries, including all the European Union countries.
 Dominican passport is ranked 40 globally.
 Being a member of the Commonwealth nation facilitates obtaining a business visa in other Commonwealth nations.